audioxide/data/data/posts/20210616-reviews-wolf-alice-blue-weekend.md

   With each listen, a recurring thought is how great this material will sound live.
 The band has a knack for letting an instrumental ride out a track.
 Guitar soars to meet strings rounding out “Delicious Things”, while “Feeling Myself” erupts into a climax of sound in its final moments.
 These are likely room-filling moments in a live setting and I’m excited for them to tour with this tracklist in the mix.

-  While their debut rocked, and [_Visions Of A Life_](/reviews/wolf-alice-visions-of-a-life/) had shining highlights, _Blue Weekend_ sits most comfortably with me.
+  While their debut rocked, and [_Visions of A Life_](/reviews/wolf-alice-visions-of-a-life/) had shining highlights, _Blue Weekend_ sits most comfortably with me.
 With a slightly heavier undertone of fizzy electronic sounds and a wider gamut of styles, the album brings cracking quality, even if it doesn’t have the standout tracks of the previous record.
 Despite the hefty competition for amazing music we’ve seen in 2021, this album feels like it’ll stick around for [end of year lists](/tags/year-end-lists/) and beyond.

 tracks:
   - Play The Greatest Hits